I Ching, Yijing or Zhou Yi

 The paired hexagram of hex.2 is hex.2, because upside down is it still hex.2.
 What changes is the line: now it is line 4.

 Mirror 2.3-15.3 This is an image of the line pathway starting at hex.2 line 3.
 Hex.2 is at the top left, with line 3 changing.
-Bottom left its fanyao 15.3.
-Bottom right hex.2, line 4 changing, above it its fanyao 16.4.
-If you rotate the image 90° clock- or counterclock-wise makes no difference.
-See below.
+Top right its fanyao 15.3.
+Bottom right hex.2, line 4 changing, bottom left its fanyao 16.4.
+If you mirror or rotate the image makes no difference.

 Every Mirror grouping has a theme, depending on the lines and hexagrams involved.
 In the first example above, 33.2, the theme was how to deal with "possessing".

 The theme of the mirror grouping of 2.3 is, that everything essential you do comes from your heart, not from what your brain wants.
 Wanting is limited and gives small results, following your heart or 'guts' is big.
 This kind of strong intention can cause ripples in space-time.

 Heartfelt motivation attracts others (16.4) you act from out your heart, not towards a result (2.3) in cooperation, you give all of yourself (15.3) when your heart is silent, you are silent (2.4)